octo-technology/OpenTezos/docs/formal-verification/modeling-theorem.md

 - "When someone votes for a candidate, its number of votes has been increments by 1".
 - "When someone votes for a candidate, the number of votes of other candidates does not change".
 - "When someone votes it does not change the list of candidates".
-- "If the voting process is successful then it means that the candidate is registered"
+- "If the voting process is successful then it means that the candidate is registered".
-- "Invoking this smart contract does not impact the rest of the Tezos network, only the related storage"
+- "Invoking this smart contract does not impact the rest of the Tezos network, only the related storage".

-Now these rules can be translated into formal propositions.
-These propositions depends on the given parameter, the current storage state and the new storage state (and the produced operations).
+Now, these rules can be translated into formal propositions.
+These propositions depend on the given parameter, the current storage state and the new storage state (and the produced operations).

 ![](../../static/img/formal-verification/post_conditions.svg)
 ![](../../static/img/formal-verification/postconditions_rules.svg)